TheFunEmbargo/knowledge/tech/docker.md

 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
 ```

-combine the services to be handled witha single command `docker-compose.production.yml`
+combine the services to be handled with a single command `docker-compose.production.yml`

+haven't quiet concluded whether `.[env].yaml` files, using `--profile`, using `.env.[env]` files or some combination of these is best for environment seperation.

 ```yml
 services:
   app: